 The author, Gerald Bray, has made a considerable contribution to the scholarly work of historical Christianity.
-He holds many positions: director of research for the Latimer Trust, research professor at Beeson Divinity School, Alabama and Oak Hill Theological College, and distinguished pro-
+He holds many positions: director of research for the Latimer Trust, research professor at Beeson Divinity School, Alabama and Oak Hill Theological College, and distinguished professor of historical theology for Knox Theological Seminary, Florida.